lpvswww/RS/README.md

 I am a recommendation algorithm engineer at Tencent, focusing on **Recommendation Algorithms** and **Reinforcement Learning**.
-Our team has lots of practical experience in **RS(Recommendation Systems)** and has also published several papers of high practical value.
+Our team has lots of practical experience in **RS (Recommendation System)** and has also published several papers of high practical value.
 Welcome to exchange ideas.
 We can communicate via email (liupengvswww@gmail.com or liupengvswww@163.com)

 ### Some of the publicly disclosed innovative work is as follows: